estuary/docs/examples/citi-bike/README.rst

    1097,"2020-09-01 00:00:06.8990","2020-09-01 00:18:24.2260",3492,"E 118 St & Park Ave",40.8005385,-73.9419949,3959,"Edgecombe Ave & W 145 St",40.823498,-73.94386,41438,"Subscriber",1984,1
    1473,"2020-09-01 00:00:07.7440","2020-09-01 00:24:41.1800",3946,"St Nicholas Ave & W 137 St",40.818477,-73.947568,4002,"W 144 St & Adam Clayton Powell Blvd",40.820877,-73.939249,35860,"Customer",1990,2

-*Projections* let us account for this, by defining a mapping between structured document locations (as `JSON Pointers`_) and corresponding names ("fields") in a flattened, table-based representation such as a CSV file or SQL table.
+*Projections* let us account for this, by defining a mapping between document locations (as `JSON Pointers`_) and corresponding fields in a flattened, table-based representation such as a CSV file or SQL table.
+They're used whenever Flow is capturing from or materializing into table-systems.

 .. _`JSON Pointers`: https://docs.opis.io/json-schema/1.x/pointers.html

+Putting it all together, let's define a captured "rides" collection:

 .. literalinclude:: rides.flow.yaml
    :language: yaml

-Having done this, Flow's ingestion API will automatically identify the projection of each CSV column from its header, and apply them to map each CSV row into a
-document:
+As this is a tutorial, we'll use Flow's ingestion API to capture directly from CSV.
+In a real-world setting, you could instead *bind* the collection to a pub/sub topic, S3 bucket and path, or a database table (via *change data capture*):

 .. code-block:: console